Notice: Undefined index: status in /home/formativno/public_html/wp-content/plugins/cookie-notice/cookie-notice.php on line 293

 Students receive quality feedback in the form of advice on how to improve their knowledge or skills.

-Identifying formative assessment in the classroom
+Identifying formative pedagogy in the classroom

 Students are independent and active (they work, think, contribute, and ask questions) instead of playing the role of passive listeners.